sakib3201/sakib3201/README.md

 > "Great code is like magic , ordinary people gets astonished by its effects.
 But only other wizards understands its true depth." - Sakib Ahamed Shahon

 👋 Greetings, fellow sentient beings!
-I'm Sakib Shahon, your friendly neighborhood web developer by day, and a poet who speaks fluent binary by night.
+I'm Sakib Shahon, your friendly neighborhood software engineer.
 When I'm not debugging the matrix, you'll find me debating the philosophical nuances of tabs vs. spaces over a refreshing cup of python,php or Js.
+(Or googling something about a bug in the code base)

 🌱 My quest for programming mastery is akin to a grand RPG questline.
 I'm leveling up my skills in Laravel and MERN, acquiring arcane knowledge in system design, and slaying the dreaded dragons of spaghetti code with my enchanted keyboard, 'Excalicode.'